nortikin/sverchok/docs/nodes/list_main/list_modifier.rst

 List Modifier
 ~~~~~~~~~~~~~

 This node offers an assortment of list modification functions.
-The node
-has both Unary and Binary modes.
+The node has both Unary and Binary modes.

--  In Unary mode the input socket is the linked one
+-  In Unary mode it will use the input of either sockets, it will use data1 first, then check data2
--  if data1 isn’t linked then data2 is used as the input if it is linked
--  if both are linked data1 is used.
+-  If both are linked data1 is used.

 Behaviour
 ~~~~~~~~~